chriskormaris/MyChessGame/README.md

 #### AI

 - The `AI` is also customizable.
-There are 2 AI types:
+There are 3 AI types:
 1. Minimax AI
+2. Minimax with Alpha-Beta pruning AI
-2. Random Choice AI
+3. Random Choice AI

 - There are 4 evaluation function implementations for the Minimax AI:
 1. `Simplified` evaluation